Watch our Aviation program overview

 What are the SAMRA/SARON exams and when do I write them?

-An Airline Transport Pilot Licence (APTL) is the highest level of aircraft pilot’s licence a pilot can hold, and is the goal for most working pilots as most commercial airlines require crews of two or more pilots to be commanded by an APTL pilot.
+An Airline Transport Pilot License (ATPL) is the highest level of aircraft pilot’s license a pilot can hold, and is the goal for most working pilots as most commercial airlines require crews of two or more pilots to be commanded by an ATPL pilot.

 Part of this certification is passing two Transport Canada examinations.
 The SAMRA exam includes meteorology, radio navigation and flight planning, while the SARON exam includes law, flight operations and general navigation topics.
 The SAMRA and SARON exams are written by students in their final semester after they’ve completed their flight training, Flight Lab and Flight Management courses.